khadija198/Olist-E-commerce-Data-Analysis/README.md

 ✅ 3.
 Outlier Detection

-Applied to:

-payment_value

-price

-freight_value

-delivery time metrics
+Applied to: payment_value, price, freight_value, delivery time metrics

 ✅ 4.
 Duplicate Detection

 For each table:

-Identification of duplicate records
+➤ Identification of duplicate records.

-Count of duplicates
+➤ Count of duplicates.

-Removal or consolidation
+➤ Removal or consolidation.

 Tables concerned: same as above.